County of Flanders: Carolingians

 In 751 the Carolingian Mayors of the Palace succeeded in removing the Merovingians from power and obtaining the throne for themselves.
 The last Merovingian king, Childeric III, was placed in captivity at the later Abbey of Saint Bertinus in St. Omer, and his long hair, a symbol of royal power, was cut off.

 Charlemagne succeeded his father Pepin the Short in Neustria and Austrasia, and after the death of his brother Karloman he was able to reunite the entire Frankish Empire.
 Though he resided in Aachen, he spent much time travelling through his territories.
 In 811 he inspected the fleet that he had ordered built in Boulogne and Ghent, to protect against Viking invasions.

 The region comprising future Flanders was, from an economic point of view, a flourishing region, with a series of ports along the Scheldt river: Ghent, Tournai, Valenciennes, Cambrai and Lambres at Douai on the Scarpe and a number of seaports: Quentovic, Boulogne and Isère portus, a port at the mouth of the Yser.
 Moreover, the region included a number of rich abbeys, such as Abbey of Saint Bertin, Saint Bavo's Abbey, Saint-Amand Abbey and the Abbey of St. Vaast.

 Charlemagne was succeeded by his son Louis the Pious.
 Even during Louis' life his three sons started fighting over his heritage.
 They eventually concluded multiple treaties, of which the Treaty of Verdun, signed in 843, would be the definitive treaty.
 These treaties created East Francia, Middle Francia and West Francia.
 West Francia, inherited by Charles the Bald, included the original county of Flanders, that spanned roughly between Oudenburg, Aardenburg and Torhout.

 After the Middle-Frankish kings died out, the rulers of the West and East-Frankish Kingdoms divided the Middle-Frankish kingdom amongst themselves in the treaty of Meerssen in 870.
 Now Western Europe had been divided into two sides: the solid West Francia (the later France) and the loose confederation of principalities of East Francia, that would become the Holy Roman Empire.

 In the north these two powers were separated by the Scheldt river, which had previously separated West Francia from Middle Francia.
 This separation remained unchanged until the times of Charles V, Holy Roman Emperor.

-Growth in the 9th, 10th and 11th centuries (864–1071)
+Growth in the 9th to the 11th centuries (864–1071)

 Militarily, economically and politically, Europe went through a deep crisis.
 The Vikings invaded from the north, the Magyar from the east and the Saracens from the south.
 All left trails of destruction.
 The central authorities of the two Frankish kingdoms were unable to organise an effective defensive, causing the population to lose faith and trust in their far-removed rulers.
 In the wake of this power vacuum, local powerful individuals saw their chance.
 Often these individuals were the descendants of people associated with Charlemagne.